After the First Death

-After the First Death (1979) is a suspense novel for young adults by American author Robert Cormier.
+After the First Death is a 1979 suspense novel for young adults by American author Robert Cormier.
 The focus is on the complex relationships that develop between the various characters.
 The novel takes the name from the poem, "A Refusal to Mourn the Death, by Fire, of a Child in London" by Dylan Thomas.
 It originates from the last line: "After the first death, there is no other."

 Synopsis

 After the First Death describes the terrorist hijacking of a summer camp bus full of children.
 The main characters include Kate, a high school student driving the bus, Miro, one of the terrorists, and Ben, the son of a general holding a senior position in "Inner Delta"; a government anti-terrorism organization.
 The story is mostly written from the point-of-view of Kate, Miro, and Ben, switching back and forth.
 Brief sections are told from the perspective of other characters.